HMS Victory: Post-war restoration (1945–2005)

+The 1950s restored section of the keel of HMS Victory after damage caused by a German bomb during the Second World War.
+Notice the relative lack of decay when compared to the original keel.

-Work was postponed during the Second World War, and in 1941, more damage was incurred when a 500 lb. bomb dropped by the Luftwaffe broke her keel, severely damaged one of the steel cradles and part of the foremast.
+Work was postponed during the Second World War, and in 1941, more damage was incurred when a 500 lb bomb dropped by the Luftwaffe broke her keel, severely damaged one of the steel cradles and part of the foremast.
 When German radio falsely reported that the ship had been destroyed, the Admiralty was forced to issue a denial.
 The problems caused by the explosion were not fully rectified until 1964.
 Although Victory's main cause of disrepair was rot, there was a significant infestation of deathwatch beetle and the ship was fumigated in 1954, 1955 and 1956.
 Some of the bulkheads were also removed during this time to increase airflow.
 Over the next ten years much of the decayed oak was replaced with oily hardwoods such as teak and iroko, which were thought to be more resistant to fungus and pests.

 From 1964 further repairs were made to hull, mainly below the lower gundeck.
 This required the stripping of the copper sheathing outside and the removal of the carpenter's walk, the bulkhead of the carpenter's store and his cabin inside.
 Work to permanently repair the bomb damage also began in this year.
 By 1970 the starboard side of the hull had been completed, and work to the port side was finished by the end of the year.
 In 1973, repair work was halted to allow for refurbishment of the stern and in particular the cockpit, after concerns had been raised about the authenticity of work carried out in 1926.
 Work on the stern necessitated the removal of all the glazing and the ornately carved mouldings that adorned the gallery rails.

 From 1978 to 1983, an annual smoke treatment was applied to the ship in an attempt to eradicate the wood-boring beetles but the population continued to rise.
 Having deduced that the insects were breeding in rotten timber, deep within the ship where the smoke could not penetrate, it was decided to concentrate on locating and removing those affected areas.
 A process which was made easier in 1995 with the introduction of the Sibert drill.
 With a diameter of only 2 mm it caused minimal damage, and with a length of 350 mm it could penetrate deep into the timber to record its density.